Darxo/Hardened/README.md

 ### New Perks

 - Add new **Anchor** perk in Tier 3 of **Unstoppable Group**.
 It grants immunity against **Displacement** until the start of your next turn, if you end your turn on the same tile you started it on.
 You also take 50% less Damage from Attacks during your turn.
+- Add new **Brace for Impact** perk in Tier 3 of **Vicious**.
+Whenever you move to a tile, gain 1 stack for each adjacent enemy (up to a maximum of 5), until the start of your next turn.
+Take 10% less Hitpoint Damage from Attacks for each stack
 - Add new **Hybridization** perk in Tier 3 of **Ranged Group**.
 It allows swapping two weapons with no shared weapon types for free, once per turn.
 It grants +10 Melee Defense if you have at least 70 Base Ranged Skill and it grants +10 Ranged Defense, if you have at least 70 Base Melee Skill
 - Add new **Elusive** perk in Tier 2 of **Swift Group**.
 It reduces the AP cost for movement on all terrain by 1 to a minimum of 2.
 This does not stack with Pathfinder.
 After moving 2 tiles, become immune to rooted effects, until the start of your next turn
-- Add new **One with the Shield** perk in Tier 7 of **Shield Group**.
+- Add new **One with the Shield** perk in Tier 1 of **Shield Group**.
 It requires a shield.
-It grants 25% more Injury Threshold.
 While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
 While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks
 - Add new **Parry** perk in Tier 3 of **Swift Group**.
 It requires a one handed melee weapon.
 It grants Melee Defense equal to your base Ranged Defense against weapon attacks.
 While engage with someone wielding a melee weapon, you have 70% less Ranged Defense.
 Does not work with shields, while stunned, fleeing or disarmed
 - Add new **Scout** perk in Tier 1 of **Ranged Group**.
 It grants +1 Vision for every 3 adjacent tiles that are either empty or at least 2 levels below your tile.
 It also removes the Action Point cost for changing height levels, just like **Pathfinder**
 - Add the existing enemy-only perk **Wear them Down** in Tier 3 of **Fast Group**